bahsim/idgl-dev-system/00-idgl-philosophy.md

 At its heart, IDGL establishes a new "social contract" between a human engineer and their AI counterpart.
 It posits that for this partnership to be effective, scalable, and safe, it must be governed by a clear, formal, and auditable process.
 This process is designed to maximize the velocity of AI-driven generation while retaining the critical oversight and authority of human judgment.

-## 3. The Core Tenets
+## 3. The Core Principles

-The IDGL philosophy is built upon four foundational principles that govern the entire lifecycle.
+The IDGL philosophy is built upon these foundational principles that govern the entire lifecycle.

 ### 3.1.
 Human Intent is Authoritative and Executable